olivernina/htr-ctc/README.md

 # htr-ctc
 -This tool is under development.
 There are some issues with the cost function.
-However, you can try is if you would like Send me an email to get the transcriptorium data (hwdata.pkl). olivernina@gmail.com
+However, you can try it if you would like Send me an email to get the transcriptorium data (hwdata.pkl). olivernina@gmail.com